tyoo37/dendrocat/docs/index.rst

 Documentation
 =============

-This is the documentation for RSProcess.
+This is the documentation for dendrocat.
 Package for detecting and processing sources in radio images.

 .. toctree::
   :maxdepth: 2

-  rsprocess/index.rst
+  dendrocat/index.rst

 .. note:: The layout of this directory is simply a suggestion.
 To follow
-          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``rsprocess/``.
+          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``dendrocat/``.
           You can follow this practice or choose your own layout.